 First-party data is unlikely ever to go away.
 It is a direct relationship with your website visitors and will quickly become the most valuable data point you have to understand your customers.
 At the same time, there are many different ways that this shift will impact marketing analytics, the significant changes like lower ROI, mini walled gardens, and data retention.

-Marketing departments and agencies that rely heavily on targets fueled by third-party data should brace themselves to see some volatility with their key performance metrics, especially ROI.
+Marketing departments and agencies that rely heavily on targets fueled by third-party data should brace themselves to see some volatility with their key performance metrics, especially marketing ROI.
 Why?
 Simply put, it will be harder to target the right kind of customer as specifically as third-party cookies do today.
 If you market to irrelevant customers, your revenue will drop.

 It was evident in 2019 when Google ran an experiment with a small group of its ads manager customers.
 They turned off cookies for them and ad revenue strikingly dropped down by fifty-two percent.
 Expect to see those numbers shift if you consistently get a five to one or three to one return.